-ASTEP Volunteer Artists support Art-in-Action, a four-week arts education and empowerment summer camp that enables south Miami-Dade youth to build on their potential and become leaders in their community.
+ASTEP Volunteer Teaching Artists support Art-in-Action, a four-week arts empowerment summer camp that enables south Miami-Dade youth to build on their potential and become leaders in their community.
 ASTEP partners with enFAMILIA, a community organization that builds healthy family relationships among the immigrant, migrant, and farm worker communities of south Florida.
 AIA will be remote given the ongoing pandemic.

 ASTEP and enFAMILIA have worked together to develop a curriculum model that positively impacts the lives of the young participants beyond their time in the program.
 The common goal is to empower the youth of south Miami-Dade with communication and leadership skills that will help them transcend the barriers they face.
 In addition, Art-in-Action focuses on the following objectives: